apify/apify-client-js/docs/examples/index.md

 ## Getting latest data from an Actor, joining datasets

 Actor data are stored to [datasets](https://docs.apify.com/platform/storage/dataset).
 Datasets can be retrieved from Actor runs.
 Dataset items can be listed with pagination.
-Also, datasets can be merged together.
+Also, datasets can be merged together to make analysis further on with single file as dataset can be exported to various data format (CSV, JSON, XSLX, XML).
+[Integrations](https://docs.apify.com/platform/integrations) can do the trick as well.

 ```javascript
 import { ApifyClient } from 'apify-client';